maxjeanfavre/Quantum-Algorithms/latin_square/utils/README.md

     Convert any flat qubit index into a human-readable label (e.g. `data(2,1,0)`, `row_flag`, `ancilla(4)`), making circuit diagrams and error messages clearer.

   - **Scale automatically**:
-    Adapts to any *n×m* grid size by calculating bit-width, total qubit count, and all required offsets under the hood.
+    Adapts to any *n*m* grid size by calculating bit-width, total qubit count, and all required offsets under the hood.

 - **`grid.py`**